 Technology has already become a permanent fixture in everyday life, so the need for businesses to have a digital strategy in place is becoming increasingly obligatory.
-This poses a challenge for businesses, who not only need to update their legacy technologies to keep up, but also their business methodologies.
+This poses a challenge for businesses, which not only need to update their legacy technologies to keep up but also their business methodologies.

 But weren’t we just talking about digital disruption?

 In our last blog post, we explored what digital disruption is and why businesses need to stand up and start paying attention.
 Digital transformation is the period of change that businesses need to go through in order to cope with digital disruption and come out the other side as successful companies, switched on to both their customers and their employee’s needs.